sebastianpiskorski/plugin-InterSites/README.md

 This plugin is very new, so there is only one.
 However!
 We have big plans for this plugin and will be working to include many new and mind-bending features.

 ## Changelog
+ * 0.2.2:
+    - Fixed bug with day period
+    - Added tests for day and month period
+    - Fixed Site names display, as they were displayed as HTML entities
  * 0.2.1: Market release
  * 0.2.0: Introduced composer.json file
  * 0.1.2: Compatibility with Piwik 2.10.0 (Notification will explain that config setting `enable_fingerprinting_across_websites=1` is required)